amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-intro/tutorial.md

 You can see that the score returned for "sushi" was 0.9, whereas "service" got a score of -0.9.
 Cool!
 You also may notice that there are two sentiment objects returned for each entity.
 If either of these terms were mentioned more than once, the API would return a different sentiment score and magnitude for each mention, along with an aggregate sentiment for the entity.

+The Natural Language API can also be used for analyzing syntax and parts of speech.
+We'll do that next.

 ## Analyzing syntax and parts of speech

 Looking at the Natural Language API's third method - text annotation - you'll dive deeper into the the linguistic details of the text. `annotateText` is an advanced method that provides a full set of details on the semantic and syntactic elements of the text.
 For each word in the text, the API will tell us the word's part of speech (noun, verb, adjective, etc.) and how it relates to other words in the sentence (Is it the root verb?
 A modifier?).

 Try it out with a simple sentence.
 This JSON request will be similar to the ones above, with the addition of a features key.
 This will tell the API that we'd like to perform syntax annotation.

 Bring up the `request4.json` file
 `walkthrough editor-open-file "code-snippets/ml/cloud_shell_tutorials/cloud-nl-intro/request4.json" "in the text editor"`.

 It should look like this:

 ```json
 {
   "document":{